pytransitions/transitions/README.md

 ## The non-quickstart

+A state machine is a _model_ of behavior composed of a finite number of _states_ and _transitions_ between those states.
+Within each state and transition some _action_ can be performed.
+A state machine needs to start at some _initial state_.

+### Some key concepts

+- **State**.
+A state represents a particular condition or stage in the state machine.
+It's a distinct mode of behavior or phase in a process.

+- **Transition**.
+This is the process or event that causes the state machine to change from one state to another.

+- **Model**.
+Blueprint or structure that holds the state machine.
+It's the entity that gets updated as new states and transitions are added.

+- **Machine**.
+This is the entity that manages and controls the model, states, transitions, and actions.
+It's the conductor that orchestrates the entire process of the state machine.

+- **Trigger**.
+This is the event that initiates a transition, the method that sends the signal to start a transition.

+- **Action**.
+Specific operation or task that is performed when a certain state is entered, exited, or during a transition.
+The action is implemented through _callbacks_, which are functions that get executed when some event happens.

 ### Basic initialization

 Getting a state machine up and running is pretty simple.
 Let's say you have the object `lump` (an instance of class `Matter`), and you want to manage its states: